Subscribe to our newsletter for our must-see exhibitions, artists, events and more here

 Cassi Namoda

 Cassi Namoda (b.
-1988) is a painter whose work transfigures the cultural mythologies and historical narratives of life in post-colonial Africa, particularly those of the artist’s native Mozambique.
+1988, Maputo, Mozambique) is known for her strong colour palette and narrative approach.
+Her hybrid narratives are at once wondrous and poignant, everyday and fantastical, archival and current.
+Namoda’s work transfigures the cultural mythologies and historical narratives of life in post-colonial Africa, particularly those of the artist’s familial home of Mozambique.
 Namoda’s paintings are highly elusive, drawing upon literary, cinematic and architectural influences that capture the expansiveness of her specifically Luso-African vantage point.
 The idiosyncratic subjects who appear and reappear in Namoda’s paintings also convey this hybridity: they emerge from African indigenous religions just as much as they spring from Western mythologies.
 Her work borrows from an art historical canon and arises from vernacular photography in equal measure.
 While they appear straightforward, her images are conceptually rigorous and portray figures with complex narratives.
 Namoda is equally attentive to landscape, creating scenes that depict both the rural and the urban through a surreal lens.
-Having lived in Haiti, the United States, Kenya, Benin, Uganda and other countries, Namoda has acquired a grasp of place that is at once grounded and subversive.
-Her landscapes resound with the features of equatorial life – blazing suns, palm trees –but they are mythic in their representation and pleasantly impeccable – mirroring the subjects that populate them.

 Download full CV